casangi/casadocs/docs/tasks/task_sdintimaging.rst

    -  A high sdgain value ( > 1.0 ) has been demonstrated to
-      emphasize extended emission without changing the high resolution structure (see the ALMA M100 example in the "`Joint Single Dish and Interferometer Image
+      emphasize extended emission without changing the high resolution structure (see the ALMA M100 example in the `Joint Single Dish and Interferometer Image
-      Reconstruction <../../notebooks/imaging.ipynb#Joint-Single-Dish-and-Interferometer-Image-Reconstruction>`_"
+      Reconstruction <../../notebooks/image_combination.ipynb#Joint-Single-Dish-and-Interferometer-Image-Reconstruction>`__
       page).
 However, when using a high sdgain, please remember to monitor the shape of the joint PSF to look for signs of angular resolution loss due to weighting the SD data much too high.